 What is Swindon Fringe Festival?

-Swindon Fringe Festival started in 2012 as Madam Renard’s Mini Fringe.
+Swindon Fringe Festival started in 2013 as Madam Renard’s Mini Fringe.
 It came about because the co-founders wanted to bring something new to the Swindon arts scene, and for it to be affordable for audiences and artists.
 As we’ve grown and evolved, our values of being interesting and affordable for all have stuck, but we’ve changed our name to reflect that we include all types of performing arts not just theatre, and that we want to appeal to as wide an audience as possible.
-We’re not actually a fringe to another festival, but the name lets our audiences know we’re presenting original, and possibly quirkier work than they might usually find in Swindon.
+We’re not a fringe to another festival, but the name lets our audiences know we’re presenting original, and possibly quirkier work than they might usually find in Swindon.

 Where is Swindon Fringe Festival?

 If you’ve never had the pleasure of visiting, Swindon is a large town in the south west of England.
 The population is around 200,000.
 We’re about 30 minutes from Bath, 40 from Bristol/Reading/Oxford, an hour from Cheltenham, 90 minute’s drive from London/Cardiff or an hour by train… We’ve got a 700 seat commercial theatre, a 200 seat arts centre, and a 50 seat independent theatre.
 There are various arts, literary and music festivals in the town and surrounding area, but we’re the one and only fringe festival.

 We’re run by a crack team of eight and growing - doing it for love as there’s obviously no money in it! :)

 Allie – Festival Director